Your Shopping Cart

 Written by Tanya Zhang

 We have a separate article addressing dress code for lawyers so you can have an idea of what to wear to court.
-The attire is not exactly the same as the pressure is not on to be a complete professional, but this should give you a sense of what you should expect others to wear.
-The bottom line is if you want people to take you seriously, then aim to put your best foot forward when deciding what to wear to a court hearing.
+The attire is not exactly the same as the pressure is not on to be a complete professional, but this should give you a sense of what you should expect others to wear in a court system.
+The bottom line is if you want people to take you seriously, then aim to put your best foot forward when deciding what to wear to a court appearance.
+Here is our guide on dressing appropriately for court.

 What to Wear to Court for Women

-Women are a bit more flexible in their clothing and there is not an exact dress code to follow.
-The recipe usually just calls for a nice blouse, with a blazer on top and dress pants, or opt for a blouse and pencil skirt.
+Women are a bit more flexible in their clothing and there is not an exact dress code to follow—though a T-shirt is still not advised as part of courtroom etiquette.
+The recipe usually just calls for a nice blouse, with a professional-looking blazer on top and dress pants, or opt for a blouse and pencil skirt—no short skirts.

 Your colors should remain neutral and professional.
-The colors I recommend for both women and men are: white, black, blue, and gray as they are easy to mix and match.
+The colors I recommend for both women and men are: white, black, blue, and gray or dark gray as they are easy to mix and match.
 Button up shirts can also be expected with a blazer above it and dress pants.

 Avoid wearing clothing that is too revealing or tight and also clothing that is too baggy.
-Clothing that is too provocative or flashy can come off the wrong way.
+Bright colors and clothing that is too provocative or flashy like short skirts can come off the wrong way.
 On the other hand, clothing that is too baggy can look a bit sloppy or not thought out.

 Wear makeup that enhances natural features and any accessories that accomplishes the same task of enhancing and not distracting.
-These tips on what to wear to court for women will help you find the most appropriate attire for going to court.
+These tips on what to wear to court for women will help you dress appropriately for going to a court hearing.

 What to Wear to Court as a Male